aetperf/aetperf.github.io/_posts/2023-05-10-Hyperpath-routing-in-the-context-of-transit-assignment.md

 $$d_a \sim \mathbf{U}[0,1)$$

-The constant $\alpha$ allows us to adjust the edge frequency as follows:
+The constant $\alpha \geq 0$ allows us to adjust the edge frequency as follows:

 $$f_a = \left\{
 \begin{array}{ll}